Carissa-Mayo/agent-based-model-flocking/README.md

 ## Results
 * FOV removes unrealistic, instantaneous re-heading; turns emerge gradually and locally.
 * With low/no global heading, FOV still produces small, coherent groups; the basic model does not.
-* Predator + FOV yields plausible chase/avoid dynamics (predator narrows to a target; flock forms avoidance structures).
+* Predator + FOV yields plausible chase/avoid dynamics (predator narrows to a target; school forms avoidance structures).

 *See the report for methods, figures and discussion.*